Historic conservation easement keeps family’s land and legacy intact

 - 24-quarter section project totals 3,100 acres (1,255 hectares)

-- Provides staging habitat for 10,000 sandhill cranes and secures important habitat for a variety of other waterfowl
+- Provides staging habitat for 10,000 sandhill cranes and secures important habitat for a variety of waterfowl

 - Project is also frequented by the whooping crane.
 On average 10 whooping cranes are spotted here each spring and fall.
 This is significant for this rare and endangered species.